How to Select the Best Dog GPS Tracker

 Tractive uses AT&T, Verizon and T-Mobile LTE networks in the US.
 Tractive is also the one popular US tracker that works in many other countries.
 With over 500 partners around the world, their trackers can connect to 2G and/or LTE (CatM1) cell networks in over 175 countries.
 You can check Tractive coverage at your address here.

 IMPORTANT!
 If you live or primarily travel somewhere without cell phone reception, the dog GPS trackers discussed here will not work.
-You will need to purchase a tracker that works without cellular service such as a Garmin Dog GPS system like this one.
-Alternatively, you could try a radio frequency (RF) tracker such as the Marco Polo Tracking System.
+You will need to purchase a tracker that works without cellular service like the Garmin Alpha 300i Handheld with Alpha TT25 Tracker or Dogtra Pathfinder 2

 Testing Tracker Connectivity and Accuracy

 Don't wait until your dog really goes missing to find out how well your tracker works!
-I tested out the Fi Series 3, Whistle Go Explore 2.0 and Tractive Dog 6.
+I tested out the Fi Series 3 and Tractive Dog 6.
 I'll share my experience, but how well your tracker works will really depend on where you live and travel.
+This fall I plan to add updated tests with the Fi Series 3+ and Fi Mini.

 Testing Safe Zone Alerts

-Once you get your tracker, you should set up a Safe Zone (aka Power Saving Zone or Safe Place) right away.
+Once you get your tracker, you should set up a Safe Zone (aka Power Saving Zone) right away.
 If your dog leaves this area, you will receive a notification on the tracker app.
 One important factor of a good GPS tracker is how quickly you get an alert that your dog has left their Safe Zone.
 This is also one way to get an idea of your connectivity.

 Try taking your dog for a walk and record how long it takes before you get a notification that they have left their Safe Zone.
 Do this at least several times on different days to get an average.
 If you can't walk where you live, you can also drive, but the important factor to measure is time and not distance.